Every weekend, there’s a new “hero” tweet that takes over venture capital group chats.

 Behind the noise, the truth is it’s harder than ever to be non-consensus.
 But it’s also the most exciting time to invest.

 There were years when we all sat around waiting for the next platform shift.
-Now we’ve got ten of them colliding at once.
 The number of incredible companies being built right now is staggering.

 Anyway, I should stop writing and get back to work.
 Another legal AI deck just hit my inbox.